 - 144,000 miles

 - Steel wheels replaced with ’86/’87 Si wheels (“bowling balls”)

 - Aftermarket radio

 The owner was a CRX enthusiast and knew a fair amount about the car.
 It was clear he had the car serviced regularly and used genuine Honda parts.
 Unfortunately, the car had some cosmetic flaws that were more prevalent upon closer inspection.
 The hood was slightly bent, arching upward near the middle of the engine bay.
 The aftermarket exhaust also had a large dent most likely caused by bottoming out or hitting an object.
 Considering the exhaust was about 30% larger than the stock exhaust, that wasn’t surprising.
 The usual Honda quarter panel rust was forming on both rear quarter panels.

 I had the opportunity to drive the car for about 15 minutes.
 It started up and drove smoothly.
 The engine and transmission were healthy and the shifting was smooth.
-The climate control system worked and the A/C blew cold.
+The climate control system worked.

 Asking price: $3,200